 Having many potential origins of content means that an enterprise 3D process potentially receives a number of different inputs, from internal and external sources, which vary in terms of quality and in workflow used to prepare the content.
 Tools to work on 3D content are manifold too: within each specific step of the process, artists use a variety of tools to prepare the models for delivery.
 Each studio, agency or department might use a slightly different tool chain and workflow.
 Handing over such content to the next step can lead to large overheads.
 Lastly, there is an application and a device to run the final visualization on, which has its own requirements for the acceptable content.
 A lack of alignment between all involved parties makes it difficult to deliver 3D content and to create efficient and affordable workflows.
 Organizing and standardizing the content workflow is clearly a challenge for every company.

-Even large retailers still need to involve external studios and agencies to help with 3D pipelines – creating and preparing 3D content for photorealistic renderings and final deployment on real-time applications.
+Even large retailers and ecommerce platforms still need to involve external studios and agencies to help with 3D pipelines – creating and preparing 3D content for photorealistic renderings and final deployment on real-time applications.
 These services typically involve a lot of costly manual work involving different 3D artists, which are not only needed for 3D production, but for quality assurance as well.
 This creates overhead and a risk of having to only rely on external parties.
 Retailers need to hire 3D experts and people with a profile in 3D to mitigate the risk and adjust overhead.

 Today, these workflows still require a lot of manual work.
 Cost constraints and the limited number of 3D artists available hold back growth.
 Scaling up 3D pipelines without automation is impossible.
 It simply requires too much time and resources.
 Especially here, workflows and automated solutions like RapidCompact come into play.
 We will discuss these in the latter part of the article.